How to Use College Application Fee Waivers

 However, if you’re concerned about whether you’ll be able to cover application and testing fees, it’s worth figuring out if you qualify for fee waivers.
 Fee waivers are intended to “waive” or remove the cost of certain steps in the admissions process for students who would be unable to pay.
 In general, students who participate in programs for low-income families can qualify.

 In addition to financial aid and scholarships, fee waivers can be an important way of offsetting some college expenses.
 This overview will help you understand how and when to use the different types of waivers.

 Who Qualifies for College Application Fee Waivers and Testing Waivers?

 Your school counselor can help confirm your eligibility and apply for your fee waivers.
 If your family is unable to pay for college entrance exams or college applications and you are home-schooled or can’t participate in the National School Lunch Program at your school, you may be eligible for a fee waiver if your family meets the USDA’s Food and Nutrition Income Eligibility Guidelines or receives public assistance.

 Students in the foster care system and those participating in governmental or locally funded programs like TRIO and Upward Bound are also eligible for fee waivers.

 Using Entrance Exam Waivers

-Even if you aren’t able to take an SAT or ACT exam this year, both testing organizations provide college application fee waivers to eligible students.
-These fee waivers are valid for your senior year, but it’s important to check the fine print before using them.
+Even if you cannot take an SAT or ACT exam this year, both testing organizations provide college application fee waivers to eligible students.
+These fee waivers are valid for your senior year, but checking the fine print before using them is important.
 Check with your school counselor to get the appropriate fee waiver code before registering for one of these exams or applying for college.